dotnet/docs/docs/core/preview3/tools/dotnet-sln.md

 ## Arguments

 Solution file to use.
 If not specified, the command will search the current directory for one.
+If there are multiple solution files in the directory; one must be specified.

 ## Options